ryvoxr/notebook/school/history/apush/unit-4/assignments/assignment-5.md

 Jackson pushed the Indian Removal Act of 1830

-Catharine Beecher and Lydia Sigourney proposed a Ladies Circular
+Catherine Beecher and Lydia Sigourney proposed a Ladies Circular
 - urged "benevolent ladies" to use "prayers and exteriors to avert the calamity of removal"
 - Other women took this..
 And petitioned the government..
 So much for prayers